abhicmraja/TDA/BigDataBowl/README.md

 We used a deep learning architecture consisting of an CNN backbone.
 The output of this was concatenated with the processed persistent homology data (see PHG_Net for detailed understanding), and with situational data, and was passed through an MLP.

-We achieved an accuracy of close to 80%.
+We achieved an accuracy of approximately 70%.